mohammadaharian/echarge-configurator/README.md

 ### `logo`

-You can insert your own image to replace the *DELTACO A Nordic Brand* logo in the header.
+You can insert your own image to replace the default *DELTACO A Nordic Brand* logo in the header.
 Supply a search parameter with a URL to an image.
 ```html
 <iframe src="https://echarge-configurator.github.deltaco.eu?logo=https://example.com/img/myLogo.webp"></iframe>
 ```

 ### `color`

-Change the palette of the configurator by passing up to three `color` parameters.
+Change the default palette of the configurator by passing up to three `color` parameters.
 They will alter in order of appearace from left to right:

 1. Main color (default is green)
 2. Hover color (default is green with a lighter shade)